QubesOS/qubes-doc/project-security/verifying-signatures.md

 1. [Import and authenticate the Qubes Master Signing Key.](#how-to-import-and-authenticate-the-qubes-master-signing-key)
 2. [Import and authenticate your release signing key.](#how-to-import-and-authenticate-release-signing-keys)

-Each Qubes ISO is accompanied by a set of **cyrptographic hash values** contained in a plain text file ending in `.DIGESTS`, which can find on the [downloads](/downloads/) page alongside the ISO.
+Each Qubes ISO is accompanied by a set of **cryptographic hash values** contained in a plain text file ending in `.DIGESTS`, which can find on the [downloads](/downloads/) page alongside the ISO.
 This file contains the output of running several different cryptographic hash functions on the ISO (a process